Guillaume de Palerme

-The prose version of the French romance (created <1535) went through early printed editions.
-The edition from of Paris passed through several post-incunabula editions (c.
+The prose version of the French romance (created before 1535) went through early printed editions.
+The edition from Nicolas Bonfons of Paris passed through several post-incunabula editions (c.
 1550–1590?), into the 17th century.

 The English poem in alliterative verse, commissioned by Humphrey de Bohun, 6th Earl of Hereford, was written c.
 1350 (or more precisely between 1335/6 and 1361) by a poet named William.
 A single surviving manuscript of the English version (dating to the end of the 14th century) is held at King's College, Cambridge.
 The English prose was printed in 1515 by Wynkyn de Worde, even earlier than the printing of the French prose.

 Textual overview

 Dating

-The poem's author dedicates the work to "contesse Yolent", who was generally identified as Yolande (1131–1223), daughter of Baldwin IV, Count of Hainaut), hence the leeway of "mid-1190s to the early 1220s" as the date of composition is ascribed by (who edited the new 1990 edition), this Yolant/Yolande actually having lived to be a nonagenarian.
+The poem's author dedicates the work to "contesse Yolent", who was generally identified as Yolande (1131–1223), daughter of Baldwin IV, Count of Hainaut), hence the leeway of "mid-1190s to the early 1220s" as the date of composition is ascribed by Alexandre Micha (who edited the new 1990 edition), this Yolant/Yolande actually having lived to be a nonagenarian.
 Past editors and commentators (based on earlier death date of the countess) had ascribed composition before c.
 1200 (Note: Or synonymously, late 12th century by Michelant (editor of the earlier edition of 1876) and Loomis (1924)) (Note: Skeat (1867) gave the range of 1178–1200.)
-(1194–97 had been given with confidence, with the previous assumption of the countess death occurring in the year 1202 or 1212).
+(1194–97 had been given with confidence, with the previous assumption of the countess' death occurring in the year 1202 or 1212).